 Tracy joined Watsi on December 30th, 2016.
-Eleven months ago, Tracy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+32 other people also joined Watsi on that day!
 Tracy's most recent donation supported Channa, a 34-year-old construction worker from Cambodia, to fund foot surgery so he can walk and play more with his children.

 Tracy has funded healthcare for 68 patients in 12 countries.